shrutii018/task/README.md

 # task
-this is my first git repository.
+This is my First Git Repository.
 <br>
 Author-Shruti Anand